 |App Building Approach||Description|

 This is a rich development environment that provides a large set of interactive controls, including gauges, knobs, and switches.
 Most 2-D and 3-D plots are also supported.
 This approach is appropriate for building most apps that do not require polar plots, subplots, or graphics interactions such as mouse and key-press customizations.
+If you have MATLAB Compiler, you can use App Designer to create web apps.

 This drag-and-drop environment has been available for many releases.
 Apps created with GUIDE are compatible with almost all other releases, and they support all the graphics functionality in MATLAB.
 Use this approach to create simple apps that can display any type of plot.